MetOffice/simulation-systems/source/Development/testing.rst

 * ``-S VALUE=SETTING`` - these options behave as they did before, and can be added to the ``cylc vip`` command.
 See the table below for some suggestions.
 * ``-S USE_MIRRORS=`` - An example of the above settings, this is newly added with the git migration.
-By default this is ``false`` and remote github repositories will be accessed via ssh.
-If set to ``true``, local github mirrors will be used instead.
+By default this is ``false`` and remote GitHub repositories will be accessed via ssh.
+If set to ``true``, local GitHub mirrors will be used instead.
 This is recommended particularly for shared accounts.
 * ``-n name_of_suite`` - The new test suites will name themselves after the